jtherrmann/cs372-battleship/README.md

 ### TODO

+- As a player, I would like to see better error handling.
+  - 2 hr.
+  - As players / project owners we would like to see improvements to the textual interface's current error handling abilities.
+Rather than simply abort when the game identifies an error in the user's input, the interface should notify the user with a descriptive message and allow the user to re-enter the input.
+  - We would also like the game to do its best to detect bugs (including uncaught exceptions) and allow the user to send bug reports to the developers.
+  - As developers, we like these ideas because they will make the game easier to test and debug.
+We believe this user story will be fairly straightforward to implement.
 - As a player, I want to play against a remote opponent.
   - 8 hr.
   - As players / project owners we would eventually like to be able to play